midiland/smolBSD/k8s/README.md

 generic-device-plugin-c74cc   1/1     Running   0          40h
 ```

-Finally, here is a simple pod example for the `bozohttpd` _smolBSD_ image:
+Finally, here is a simple pod example for the `bozohttpd` _smolBSD_ image, this example implies the image is already loaded in the cluster and the pod port `8080` will be mapped to the node IP.

 ```yaml
 apiVersion: v1